the power that opens your heart

-“In the beginning we were one.”
-This is the perspective of modern physics, which holds that the universe began as an infinitesimally small and dense point, erupting about 13.7 billion years ago with the formation of the universe.
-Since that moment in which time, space, energy, and matter came into being, the pieces have been trying to get back together.
+“In the beginning, we were one.”
+This is the perspective of modern physics, which holds that the universe began as an infinitesimally tiny and dense point, erupting about 13.7 billion years ago with the formation of the universe.
+Since time, space, energy, and matter came into being, the pieces have been trying to get back together.
 Subatomic particles form attachments to create atoms; atoms like to assemble as molecules; molecules congregate as biochemicals, which craft cells, tissues, organs, and living beings.

-Living beings form relationships through the power of communication – the sharing of information.
+Living beings form relationships through the power of communication – information sharing.
 This, in essence, is bringing pieces together.
 Communication through human beings is a method of sharing that can deepen connections and feelings of unity.
 Communication is often met with preconceived notions and conditioned behavior.
-When we behave in predictable and conditioned ways, or assume we already know what another is going to share or, even still, stop listening because we are thinking about our response or what we want to say next, there is no true sharing and certainly no deepening of the connection.
+When we behave in predictable and conditioned ways or assume we already know what another is going to share or, even still, stop listening because we are thinking about our response or what we want to say next, there is no true sharing and certainly no deepening of the connection.

-Relationships falter when we know how people will respond before they say or do anything.
-Effective communication requires that we break out of our conditioned responses, while tuning into the needs of the moment.
+Relationships falter when we know how people respond before saying or doing anything.
+Effective communication requires that we break out of our conditioned responses while tuning into the moment’s needs.
 Relationships that consistently refer to the past or impose certainty onto the future inevitably become stagnant or disintegrate.

 The essence of communication in relationships is the crossing of boundaries.
-This requires that you acknowledge your own boundaries along with the boundaries others, and then consciously open a channel that allows information to flow.
+This requires that you acknowledge your boundaries along with the boundaries of others and then consciously open a channel that allows information to flow.
 Effective communication requires a willingness to be vulnerable.
-Allowing yourself to be consciously vulnerable means opening to the possibility that something unexpected and unpredicted may transpire.
+Allowing yourself to be consciously vulnerable means opening to the possibility that something unexpected and unpredictable may transpire.

-Being sensitive to your sensations of comfort and discomfort helps you decide when to be open and when to do a better job of clearly defining your boundaries.
-If you find that you are having a recurrent argument, it’s usually a sign that you need to be more conscious of where you want to set your margins.
-It is your choice to say yes or no. If your heart says it’s safe, allow your vulnerability to take your relationship to a new level.
+Being sensitive to your sensations of comfort and discomfort helps you decide when to be open and when to define your boundaries better.
+If you find that you have a recurrent argument, it’s usually a sign that you need to be more conscious of where you want to set your margins.
+It is your choice to say yes or no. If your heart says it’s safe, allow your vulnerability to take your relationship to a new level.”¨”¨

-Code breaking means being willing to suspend your assumptions and listen attentively to what another person is trying to communicate.
-Particularly when approaching emotionally vulnerable issues, we are prone to talk in our own code, testing whether it is safe to be more vulnerable.
-Practice being willing to say, “I’m not sure I understand what you need right now", or “I am not sure that you are hearing what I need right now.
+Code-breaking means being willing to suspend your assumptions and listening attentively to what another person is trying to communicate.
+Particularly when approaching emotionally vulnerable issues, we are prone to talk in our code, testing whether it is safe to be more vulnerable.
+Practice being willing to say, “I’m not sure I understand what you need right now,” or “I am not sure that you are hearing what I need right now.
 Can you tell me (can I clarify for you?) in a different way?”
-Breaking out of the conditioned code words, means exploring a new vocabulary so that real information is communicated.
+Breaking out of the conditioned code words means exploring a new vocabulary so that real information is communicated.